Essequebo and Demerary Royal Gazette 1811 April 16

 ----- 13 Schr.
 Ann, --- De Munnick, -- St. Vincent.

-The Undersigned intending to leave the Colony in May next, requests all Persons having demands against him to call for payment.
+THE Undersigned intending to leave the Colony in May next, requests all Persons having demands against him to call for payment.

 Werk en Rust, April 6, 1811.
-John Mitchell.
+JOHN MITCHELL.

-A House situated in Kingston, on Lot No. 65, in front of Plantation Eve Leary, at present hired by the Engineer Department, and formerly belonging to Mr. Benjamin Maynard.
+A HOUSE situated in Kingston, on Lot No. 65, in front of Plantation Eve Leary, at present hired by the Engineer Department, and formerly belonging to Mr. BENJAMIN MAYNARD.
 It is very desirably situated for a residence, and to an approved purchaser the terms will be made easy, and may be known by applying to Messrs.
-Garden, King & Co. or
+GARDEN, KING & Co. or

 Demerary, 6th April 1811.

-Country Residence to be Let. [heading]
+Country Residence to be Let.

-A Neat Airy Dwelling House and Out Offices, situated within half an hour's ride of the Camp.
+A Neat Airy DWELLING HOUSE and Out Offices, situated within half an hour's ride of the Camp.
 It is peculiarly adapted for a Family that would like an occasional retirement from the bustle of a Town residence; being placed at a very short distance from the sea, it is remarkably healthy, and affords a beautiful prospect of the Shipping as they enter or go out of the River.
 Immediate possession may be had, and further particulars known by application to the Printer of this Paper.

 Demerary, 5th April, 1811.